unguul/learn/pages/03.installation/01.environment/02.homestead/docs.md

 157 packages can be updated.
 58 updates are security updates.

 Last login: Wed Jun 21 06:42:59 2017 from 10.0.2.2
 vagrant@homestead:~$
 ```

 If you try the `ls` command, you should see the `userfrosting` directory that you had mapped in your `Homestead.yaml` file.
 If you don't see this directory, double-check your `Homestead.yaml`, log out of the virtual machine (`exit`) and then reload the virtual machine (`vagrant reload --provision`).

-### Installing UserFrosting

-Now that you've logged into the virtual machine and have all the mappings properly set up, you can finish installing UserFrosting.

 ### Troubleshooting Homestead